FuelLabs/fuels-rs/docs/src/abigen/the-abigen-macro.md

 This can cause problems if you happen to have two types with the same name in different libraries of your program.

-This behavior can be changed to include the library path by compiling with:
+This behavior can be changed to include the library path by compiling your Sway project with the following:
 ```
 forc build --json-abi-with-callpaths
 ```